VulnerabilityHistoryProject/httpd-vulnerabilities/assignment/README.md

 Broadly, your responsibilities are to:

-  * **Correct** anything that you see is wrong in your CVE data.
+  * **Correct** anything that you see wrong in your CVE data.
 If we are missing a code review, a bug, a VCC, or the information is clearly wrong, then correct it!
   * **Investigate** the engineering history of this vulnerability.
 Not just how it was fixed, but how did it arise?
 How was it missed?
 What can we learn from it?
 And don't just *copy-and-paste data* - rewrite what you see in plain English so that future students, developers, and researchers can learn from these mistakes.
   * **Curate** the data by attempting to categorize it as carefully as you can.
 Providing links in your rationale is always welcome - cite your sources!
 And let future readers dig deep just like you did.

-## Round 1.
-Investigate Vulnerabilities :mag:
+## Round 1. :mag: Investigate Vulnerabilities

 You will be given 2-3 vulnerabilities to research for the first round.
 Here's what you need to do: